“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 Manny P here…

 The play was written by William Gibson, and like many works of the 1950’s, was originally on television on a Playhouse 90 segment in 1957.
 Teresa Wright appeared as Anne Sullivan and Patty McCormick was Keller.
-It opened on Broadway in 1959 with the stars of the film in their familier award-winning roles, Anne Bancroft and Patty Duke.
+It opened on Broadway in 1959 with the stars of the film in their familiar award-winning roles, Anne Bancroft and Patty Duke.
 The initial stage show ran for almost two years.

-Teresa Wright was an Academy Award-winning actress for Mrs. Miniver, and co-starred in The Pride of the Yankees, The Best Years of our Lives, and Shadow of a Doubt.
-Patty McCormack was an Oscar-nominated child star for The Bad Seed.
+Wright was an Academy Award-winning actress for Mrs. Miniver, and co-starred in The Pride of the Yankees, The Best Years of our Lives, and Shadow of a Doubt.
+McCormack was an Oscar-nominated child star for The Bad Seed.

-Until next time <never forget>
+Until next time “never forget”

 October 27th, 2009